-- Total assets increased by 6.8%, up to RON 34.6 bn; - Net profit: increase of 87,5% yoy; - Customer loan portfolio increase of 4.84% compared with 2014; - Positive evolution in loans, mainly sustained by increase in SME (small and medium sized enterprises) financing (+7.8% y/y) and for corporate companies (+13.5% y/y);
+- Total assets increased by 6.7%, up to RON 30.6 bn; - Net profit: increase of 176,5% yoy; - Loan portfolio increase of 4.1% compared with 2014; - Positive evolution in loans, mainly sustained by increase in SME (small and medium sized enterprises) financing (+7.8% y/y) and for corporate companies (+13.5% y/y);

-- Complex products and services for clients: in the context of a volatile market, UniCredit developed products and solutions for hedging the good and raw material's price risk, including the solutions for hedging the financial risks of FX and monetary market; - Outstanding evolution regarding the co-financing projects with European funds: loans outstanding of the beneficiaries related to European funds increased by 75% yoy, especially for industrial sector 40% and for agriculture 35%.
+- .• Complex products and services for clients: in the context of a volatile market, UniCredit developed products and solutions for hedging the good and raw material's price risk, including the solutions for hedging the financial risks of FX and monetary market; - Outstanding evolution regarding the co-financing projects with European funds: loans outstanding of the beneficiaries related to European funds increased by 75% yoy, especially for industrial sector 40% and for agriculture 35%.

-A special attention was granted to ensuring prudent levels of liquidity and capital adequacy, in full compliance with the National Bank of Romanian's regulations.
+A special attention was granted to ensure prudent levels of liquidity and capital adequacy in compliance with regulations.
 A particular emphasis was laid on overall risk management, and especially on credit risk management in order to ensure proper assets quality and adequate provision coverage.

-The UCB's Group records a strong and balanced financial position in 2015 despite of macroeconomic slowdown evolution:
+The Bank finalized with a strong and balanced financial position in 2015 despite of macroeconomic slowdown evolution: